SignalK/signalk-js-client/README.md

 })

 // Discover client using mDNS
-// Params: mdns lib, search time const discovery = new Discovery(mdns, 60000)
+// Params: bonjour lib, search time const bonjour = Bonjour() const discovery = new Discovery(bonjour, 60000)

 // Timeout fires when search time is up and no servers were found discovery.on('timeout', () => console.log('No SK servers found'))